sallyca530/Python-API-Challenge/README.md

 ![](WeatherPy_main/output_data/hum_vs_lat_southern.png)

 **Discussion about the linear relationship:** The linear regression line for humidity vs latitude is positive in both Northen Hemiphere and Southern Hemisphere.
-The correlation for both the are below 0.3, which is considered no correlation or very weak.
+The correlation for both hemispheres are below 0.3, which is considered no or very weak correlation.

 ### Cloudiness vs. Latitude